sandeshkatakam/NeuralODEs-for-BraTS/README.md

 # NeuralODEs for Brain Tumor Segmentation

-Implementation of "A Neural Ordinary Differential Equation Model for Visualizing Deep Neural Network Behaviors in Multi-Parametric MRI based Glioma Segmentation"
+Implementation of "A Neural Ordinary Differential Equation Model for Visualizing Deep Neural Network Behaviors in Multi-Parametric MRI based Glioma Segmentation" and Bencharmking Segmentation Models on BraTS 2020 data.
 [Link to the paper](https://arxiv.org/abs/2203.00628)

 NeuralODEs are new class of deep learning architectures aimed towards robustness and better explainability of Deep learning models.
 These are continuous time Deep learning architectures, a generalization of their discrete models (ResNets).